 In a pandemic, the FDA can adjust its review process to save the most lives.
 An Emergency Use Authorization (EUA) involves the same standards as for other vaccines.
 Then, other resources are added to cut through red tape—allowing decisions to occur more quickly than usual.
 In the case of COVID-19 vaccines, studies involved tens of thousands of people.
 These studies showed the vaccines to be safe and effective.
 Data continue to be collected and reviewed by the FDA and others.

 At one point, the CDC and the FDA paused the use of Johnson & Johnson’s Janssen vaccine, which had received an EUA.
 Officials wanted to evaluate an extremely rare side effect that affected around 7 women 18-49 years of age out of a million who received the vaccine.
 Once safety was assured, and the analysis showed the benefits of vaccination outweigh the risks, the pause on that vaccine was lifted.

 Other vaccine candidates simply didn’t make the cut.
 For instance, when clinical trials showed that two potential vaccines did not provide adequate immune responses, the pharmaceutical giant Merck halted its vaccine production efforts.

 According to the CDC, COVID-19 vaccines are part of the most intensive vaccine safety monitoring effort in U.S. history.

 It took scientific ingenuity, collaboration and substantial funding to move the vaccines from concept to reality.
-Today, more than 165 million Americans are fully vaccinated.
-The FDA and CDC continue to carefully monitor each of the authorized COVID-19 vaccines for safety concerns.
+Today, more than 195 million Americans are fully vaccinated.
+The FDA and CDC continue to carefully monitor each COVID-19 vaccine for safety concerns.